-- In 2020, the National Crime Agency stated that 300,000 individuals in the UK posed a sexual threat to children. - 1 in 3 webpages of child sexual abuse includes girls aged 11-13 who have been groomed in their homes via webcams. - Between 2017 and 2019, online grooming crimes rose by one third (NSPCC).
+- The NCA's 2023 Strategic Assessment of Serious and Organised Crime estimates that there are up to 830,000 adults the UK who could pose a sexual threat to children. - Over half of the webpages of child sexual abuse include girls aged 11-13 who have been groomed in their homes via webcams. - Between 2017 and 2019, online grooming crimes rose by one third (NSPCC).